irahorecka/gardenofrecipes/public/recipes/md/sylvias-kolaches.md

 ## Instructions

-1. Mix together 1/2 cup warm water, 1 tbsp yeast or 1 yeast cake and 1/4 cup sugar.
+1. Mix together warm water, yeast, and sugar.
 Let this dissolve
-2. Add 2 beaten eggs, 2 1/2 cups flour, and 1 cup milk which has been scalded and cooled.
-Let all of this rise 15 minutes
+2. Add beaten eggs, flour, and milk that has been scalded and cooled.
+Let rise 15 minutes
-3. Add 6 tbsp sugar, 1 1/2 tsp salt, 1/2 cup pet milk and 1/4 cup each of crisco and oleo.
-Add enough flour to make a soft dough (about 3 1/2 cups)
+3. Add sugar, salt, pet milk, crisco, and oleo.
+Add flour to make a soft dough
 4. Mix.
 Butter top with hands.
 Cover and let rise in a warm place until double
 5. Use as you would other kolache dough.
 Make in small balls
 6. Put 1 inch apart in greased pans.
 Let rise about 10 to 15 minutes